 |2020 Territorial Jurisdiction, Department of Justice, Criminal Resource Manual 664||Download 2020 Department of Justice, Criminal Resource Manual 664, Territorial Jurisdiction|

-So, how did 95% of the federally managed BLM public lands become unconstitutional federal enclaves by the Secretary of Interior?
+Did 95% of the federally managed BLM public lands become unconstitutional federal enclaves by the Secretary of Interior?
 As explained earlier, 95% of federally managed public lands are held in a Proprietorial Interest Only, by the Federal Government.
 They own the land, they lack the legislative jurisdiction over the public lands to apply federal enclave law and adopt state laws according to the shared federal reports.
-In spite of these federal jurisdiction documents, the BLM is adopting state laws in Colorado and it appears to be under eCFR 8341.1 Regulation Governing Use.
+In spite of these federal jurisdiction documents, the BLM is adopting state laws in Colorado and Utah with unilateral action and it appears to be under eCFR 8341.1 Regulation Governing Use.

 What is the difference between United States Code (USC) and Code of Federal Regulations (CFR)?
 USC is made up of the official federal statutes passed by our elected Congress and contains 53 titles, FLPMA is located in Title 43.
 CFR contains all of the regulations written by executive agencies and puts statutes from the USC into administrative practice.
 Title 43, Subtitle B, Sub-chapter H, Part 8340 Off Road Vehicles, Sub-part 8341.1 (d) and (e) is adopting state laws on federal lands held in a Proprietorial Interest Only by the BLM, see CFR 8341.1 Regulation Governing Use.

-The Property Clause allows Congress to make needful federal rules and federal regulations over federal lands and FLPMA gives unprecedented “King” like powers to the Secretary of Interior to write federal laws on federal lands.
-However, as mentioned early the Jurisdiction Clause of the Constitution and the jurisdiction cession requirements clearly defined in the referenced federal jurisdiction reports, prevents unilateral action by the Federal Government and Congress to confiscate a states jurisdiction.
+The Property Clause allows Congress to make needful federal rules and federal regulations over federal lands and FLPMA gives the Secretary of Interior the authority to write federal laws on federal lands.
+However, as mentioned early the Jurisdiction Clause of the Constitution and the jurisdiction cession requirements clearly defined in the referenced federal jurisdiction reports, prevents unilateral action by the Federal Government and Congress to confiscate a state’s jurisdiction.
 Title 7 of FLPMA even clarifies that FLMPA does not change any level of state or federal jurisdiction (it can’t).

-Even though, the Constitutional process required for the Federal Government to obtain jurisdiction over federal lands within a state, is well defined, the BLM / DOI is adopting/assimilating states laws when the BLM has not acquired Exclusive or Concurrent jurisdiction over 95% of the federally managed public lands.
+Even though the constitutional process required for the federal government to obtain jurisdiction over federal lands within a state, is well defined, the BLM / DOI is adopting/assimilating state laws when the BLM has not acquired a cession of any form of jurisdiction by the state legislature.
 This process of the BLM adopting state laws, when they only have a Proprietorial Interest Only over the majority of BLM lands, can be referenced in the 2014, Guide to BLM Law Enforcement for State and Local Law Enforcement Agencies.
 On page 5, it states “There are also federal regulations that adopt various State laws by reference.
 This is generally done in cases such as vehicle code violations where every State may have slightly different standards and it would be a burden on the public to have to comply with a different federal standard while on public lands.
 Adopting the State law by reference allows federal agencies to stay consistent with their State and local partners.
 Regardless of whether BLM LEOs are enforcing a federal regulation that is similar to a State law or adopting a State law by reference, unless there is legal conveyance of State Peace Officer authority to the BLM LEO, the LEO is enforcing a federal law, issuing federal citations and charging suspects in federal court.
 They are not enforcing State laws.”
 It was noted that the 2009, Guide to BLM Law Enforcement for State and Local Law Enforcement Agencies is vastly different than the 2014 Guide, it does not claim the ability to adopt state laws and even correctly references the need for a cession of jurisdiction by the state.
 This 2012 BLM Document is also contrary to the 2014 Guide.

-This is significant because the State of Colorado and its elected state legislature was once required to provide a cession of Exclusive or Concurrent Jurisdiction in order for the Federal Government to adopt state laws and enforce them as federal enclave laws, per the Assimilative Crimes Act and the Jurisdiction Clause.
-Regardless if this is a mistake or intentional, all BLM federal managed public lands in the United States are now a federal enclave and the BLM can adopt whatever state laws the King (Secretary of Interior) decides are prudent to protect public lands.
+This is significant because the states of Colorado and Utah and their elected state legislatures were once required to provide a cession of exclusive, concurrent, or partial jurisdiction in order for the Federal Government to adopt state laws and enforce them as federal enclave laws.
+Section 701 of FLPMA does not allow the BLM to assume any form of Jurisdiction within a state.
+Regardless if this is a mistake or intentional, all BLM federally managed public lands in the United States are now a form of a federal enclave and the BLM feels it can adopt whatever state laws they feel are necessary to protect public lands.

 In Grand Junction, CO, which is the new home of the BLM, the Federal Building / U.S. Federal Courthouse at 400 Rood Avenue is named after former U.S. Congressman, Wayne N. Aspinall, who lived just a few miles away in Palisade, CO.
-Congressman Wayne Aspinall commissioned the Federal Legislative Jurisdiction Report prepared for Public Land Law Review Commission, Land and Natural Resources Division, United States Department of Justice, Washington, DC, May 1969.
+Congressman Wayne Aspinall commissioned the Federal Legislative Jurisdiction Report prepared for Public Land Law Review Commission, Land, and Natural Resources Division, United States Department of Justice, Washington, DC, May 1969.
 Based on this 1969 federal jurisdiction report alone, one can presume that Wayne Aspinall might be turning over in his grave, based on the level of federal encroachment on our federally managed public lands today and how the Federal Government is now turning all federally managed public lands into federal enclaves.
-With no regard to a States legislative jurisdiction, the Federal Government is adopting state laws as federal laws without a cession of Exclusive or Concurrent jurisdiction by the States.
 This appears to be repugnant to the Constitution of the United States as it has bypassed the Jurisdiction Clause and the Assimilative Crimes Act.